Now is the time to join forces with marketing allies

 Keep it strictly simple (KISS)

-Our focus is firstly on short term introductions and access to new business and secondly on long-term content creation that lays the foundation to attract new business in the future.
-If someone asked you to invest in their marketing ‘plan’ and told you it would take nine months, you/I would tell them to get lost as no one would want to wait that long.
+Our focus is firstly on short term introductions and access to new business and, secondly on long-term content creation that lays the foundation to attract new business in the future.
+If someone asked you to invest in their marketing ‘plan’ and told you it would take nine months, you/I would tell them we weren't interested as no one would want to wait that long.

 We bring together five businesses who sell to the same audience but don’t compete with each other on product or services.
 We combine their customer databases on our secure servers, but don’t share the data with anyone in the group or externally.

-The existing customers are invited to join the new syndicate marketing group by email and by the sales people visiting the customers as part of their normal activity.
+The existing customers are invited to join the new syndicate marketing group.
+This is either by email and/or by the sales people visiting the customers as part of their normal activity.

 After launching the new website, we embark on a marketing program that includes 1-2-1 introductions, content marketing and face-to-face communications via our managed events.